bimbus/mq-client-akeneo/README.md

 ## Test everything

 - Open the Akeneo UI and edit a product to check that saving works fine.
-- Use the `gcloud` CI to check that the message as been pushed to the topic:
+- Use the `gcloud` CLI to check that the message as been pushed to the topic:

 ```bash
 gcloud config set project <<gcp-project-id>>